anonymous-repositry/BiCLIP/README.md

 # BiCLIP: Bidirectional and Consistent Language-Image Processing for Robust Medical Image Segmentation

-This repository accompanies a paper currently under peer review.
+This repository accompanies a paper submitted to the *Expert Systems with Applications* journal.

 ---